rollup/rollup/docs/05-plugin-development.md

 Can be used to transform individual modules.
 To prevent additional parsing overhead in case e.g. this hook already used `this.parse` to generate an AST for some reason, this hook can optionally return a `{ code, ast, map }` object.
 The `ast` must be a standard ESTree AST with `start` and `end` properties for each node.
 If the transformation does not move code, you can preserve existing sourcemaps by setting `map` to `null`.
 Otherwise you might need to generate the source map.
 See [the section on source code transformations](#source-code-transformations).

-Note that in watch mode, the result of this hook is cached when rebuilding and the hook is only triggered again for a module `id` if either the `code` of the module has changed or a file has changed that was added via `this.addWatchFile` the last time the hook was triggered for this module.
+Note that in watch mode or when using the cache explicitly, the result of this hook is cached when rebuilding and the hook is only triggered again for a module `id` if either the `code` of the module has changed or a file has changed that was added via `this.addWatchFile` the last time the hook was triggered for this module.

+In all other cases, the [`shouldTransformCachedModule`](guide/en/#shouldtransformcachedmodule) hook is triggered instead, which gives access to the cached module.
+Returning `true` from `shouldTransformCachedModule` will remove the module from cache and instead call `transform` again.

 You can also use the object form of the return value to configure additional properties of the module.
 Note that it's possible to return only properties and no code transformations.